-In such a way, you can lose several pounds in a couple of days.
-And of course, less food consumed also means less food moving through your intestines.
+Therefore, by depleting your glycogen stores, you can lose several pounds in a couple of days.
+And of course, less food consumed also means less food (and its associated weight) moving through your intestines.

 The short-term weight loss from a cleanse can be spectacular, but most of what is lost is glycogen and water, which come rushing back when normal eating habits are resumed.

 So when people feel better from a cleanse, is it just a placebo effect?
 Not always.
 People who undergo a cleanse might also feel better because they stop consuming foods that don’t agree with them.
 In other words, cleanses work as de facto elimination diets.

 An elimination diet is a diet that removes a food or category of foods that you suspect might negatively affect your health.
 Some people, for instance, will stop consuming milk (or all dairy products) to see if, after a few weeks, they feel better.
 Sometimes, people remove many foods at once; then, after a few weeks, if they feel better, they start adding the foods back, one by one, to determine which ones are problematic.